Almost local metrics on shape space of hypersurfaces in n-space: Numerical results

 \subsection{Scaling a sphere}

 In section \ref{con_spheres} we studied the set of concentric spheres in $n$ dimensions.
 In dimension three the geodesic equation for the radius simplifies to

 {\it This equation is in accordance with the numerical results obtained by minimizing the discrete path energy defined in section~\ref{numerics:discrete}.
 As will be seen, the numerics show that the shortest path connecting two concentric spheres in fact consists of spheres with the same center, and that the above differential equation is (at least qualitatively) satisfied.
-Furthermore, in our experiments the optimal paths obtained were independent of the initial path used as a starting value for the optimization. }

-In all numerical experiments of this section we used 50 timesteps and a triangulation with 320 triangles.
+Furthermore, in our experiments the optimal paths obtained were independent of the initial path used as a starting value for the optimization.
+In all numerical experiments of this section we used 50 timesteps and a triangulation with 320 triangles.}